uds-se/FormatFuzzer/docs/source/index.rst

       -h, --help            show this help message and exit -t TEMPLATE, --template TEMPLATE
                             The template to parse with
-      -k, --keep            Keep successfully parsed data on error
+      --show-offsets        Show offsets in the parsed data of parsed fields -k, --keep            Keep successfully parsed data on error

 Example usages: